hyperledger-labs/fabric-token-sdk/token/services/ttxdb/README.md

 # Token Transactions DB

-The Token Transactions DB is a database of audit records.
-It is used to track the history of audit events.
+The Token Transactions DB is a database of audited records.
+It is used to track the history of audited events.
 In particular, it is used to track payments, holdings, and transactions of any business party identified by a unique enrollment ID.

 ## Getting Started